vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 |status|SHOULD (at the discretion of the issuer)| [@!I-D.ietf-oauth-status-list]|

 * The Issuer MUST NOT make any of the JWT Claims in the table above to be selectively disclosable, so that they are always present in the SD-JWT-VC presented by the Holder.
 * It is at the discretion of the Issuer whether to use `exp` claim and/or a `status` claim to express the validity period of an SD-JWT-VC.
-The wallet and the verifier  MUST support both mechanisms.
+The Wallet and the verifier  MUST support both mechanisms.
 * The `iss` claim MUST be an HTTPS URL.
 The `iss` value is used to obtain Issuer’s signing key as defined in (#issuer-key-resolution).
 * The `vct` JWT claim as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
 * The `cnf` claim [@!RFC7800] MUST conform to the definition given in [@!I-D.ietf-oauth-sd-jwt-vc].
 Implementations conforming to this profile MUST include the JSON Web Key [@!RFC7517] in the `jwk` sub claim.